The Rise of the Fake Buyer’s agent and what consumers need to know

 Would you engage a surgeon who has never practiced before, making you their guinea pig and risking your health ?
 Or an electrician who has never had practical training before they rewire your house?

 Advocacy is about protecting, advising, guiding, and supporting clients.

-It is about helping clients to buy and sell property, by providing independent professional advice.
+It is about helping clients to buy and sell property, by providing independent professional advice, based on years of industry experience.

 But how do consumers navigate the journey to understanding the difference between one Property Advocate / Advisor and the next?